List open files.

 Generally lsof can only report on locks held by local processes on local files.
 When a local process sets a lock on a remotely mounted (e.g., NFS) file, the remote server host usually records the lock state.
 One exception is Solaris - at some patch levels of 2.3, and in all versions above 2.4, the Solaris kernel records information on remote locks in local structures.

 Lsof has trouble reporting locks for some UNIX dialects.
-Consult the BUGS section of this manual page or the lsof FAQ (The FAQ section gives its location.) for more information.
+Consult the BUGS section of this manual page or the lsof FAQ for more information.

 When the -F option is specified, lsof produces output that is suitable for processing by another program - e.g, an awk or Perl script, or a C program.